 The Cotsen Fellows are joined by Princeton faculty members who participate fully in the Society as Faculty Fellows.
 Meeting regularly for informal and formal discussion, seminars, lectures, and reading groups, the fellows pursue new knowledge within and across disciplines and foster intellectual exchange among the University's undergraduates, graduate students, and faculty.
 With other programs of the Andlinger Center for the Humanities at Princeton, the Society enjoys the support of the Council of the Humanities with whom it shares the Joseph Henry House, a historic building at the center of campus named after its designer, the eminent scientist and Princeton professor, Joseph Henry (1797-1878).

-||Avalon Foundation University Professor in the Humanities.
-Professor of English.
+||Avalon Foundation University Professor in the Humanities; Professor of English

-||Professor of History.
-Director, Program in Russian and Eurasian Studies.
-Director, Fung Global Fellows Program
+||Professor of Anthropology.
+Director, Program in South Asian Studies.

-||Professor of Religion
+||Professor of English

-||Executive Director, Council of the Humanities; Lecturer in French and Italian
+||Executive Director, Council of the Humanities

 Society of Fellows' Staff